CelsiaSolaraStarflare/Arcana/README.md

 ---

-# 🌌 Welcome to Arcana
+# 🌌 Welcome to ArcanaEXTREME
 ✨ By the Indexademics Team | Powered by StandardCAS™

 ---